Beginner's Guide to Homemade Maple Syrup

 Why is Real Maple Syrup so Expensive?

-Pure maple syrup costs about $12.00 a pint or $96 a gallon, which, I know, seems awfully expensive for something grown or produced from wild, native trees that many of actually keep in our yards.
+Pure maple syrup costs about $7-$12.00 a pint or $40-$96 a gallon, depending on the weather during the tapping season which, I know, seems awfully expensive for something grown or produced from wild, native trees that many of actually keep in our yards.

 You just need to have a mature maple tree in your yard and live in an area where the daytime temperature rises above freezing and the nighttime temperature falls below freezing in late winter.

-What Types of Maple Trees Can be Tapped?
+What Types of Maple Trees Can be Tapped to Make Maple Syrup?

 Sugar Maples have the highest sugar content and therefore make the best syrup, but you can also tap Black, Red, or Silver Maples.
 Only tap mature trees, those that are at least 12 inches in diameter, receive a good amount of sunlight, and are healthy.
 If you aren't sure what kind of Maple Tree you have, give it a try to see how it comes out.
 The supplies needed for home production are inexpensive enough that you really wont be out much for trying.